microsoft/vscode-dev-containers/containers/python-3-pipenv/README.md

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.
 2. Clone this repository.
 3. Start VS Code, press <kbd>F1</kbd>, and select **Remote-Containers: Open Folder in Container...**
-4. Select the `containers/python-3-device-simulator-express` folder.
+4. Select the `containers/python-3-pipenv` folder.
-5. After the folder has opened in the container, `open the test-project/circuit.py` file.
+5. After the folder has opened in the container, open the `test-project/hello.py` file.
-6. Open the Command Palette (<kbd>Ctrl+Shift+P</kbd>) and select Device Simulator Express: Open Simulator command.
+6. Press <kbd>F1</kbd> and select **Python: Run Python File in Terminal** from the command palette.
-7. You should see a prompt to select the circuit board.
-Select "Circuit Playground Express".
+7. You should see "Hello from Pipenv!" in a terminal window after the program executes.
-8. After the simulator has opened, click on the play (green button) and you should see the leds blinking.
+8. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.

 ## License